im-faix/Basics_Java_BeginnerLevel_Program/README.md

 # Basics_Java_BeginnerLevel_Program
-The Basics Level Program where a begginer in java can utilize the Programs
+A Collections of Java Programs where a begginer in java can utilize the Programs, which covers many topics Which helps in Logic Building .